louvang/js-exercises/README.md

 Note: Some solutions may not have a console case to test against such as many of the solutions for HackerRank.

-The solutions are all listed below and sorted via various JavaScript concepts and methods.
+The solutions are all listed below and categorized via various JavaScript concepts and methods.
 Some solutions may be listed multiple times.
-I've compiled these exercises as an easy reference for me should I get stuck anywhere during my future code endeavours.

 ## Solutions